5 Benefits of Embedded Integration Platforms for SaaS Products

 Writing the code for integrations is the first of many steps to running them in a production environment.
 And, if you are taking a traditional approach to building integrations, you'll need to stand up additional infrastructure (with all that it entails) to make them work.

-An embedded integration platform has the necessary infrastructure to run integrations, the integration marketplace to expose them to customers, and all the required tooling to deploy and support those integrations.
+An embedded integration platform has the necessary infrastructure to run integrations, the integration marketplace to expose them to customers, and all the required tooling to deploy and support those embedded integrations.

-#2: Increase win rate and sales velocity
+Increase win rate and sales velocity

 Unlike a traditional approach to building integrations, an embedded integration platform allows you to create reusable, configurable integrations in days or weeks instead of months.
-This lets you say "We’ll build that this month" instead of "We'll have to plan that for some time next year."
+This lets you say, "We'll build that this month," instead of, "We'll have to plan that for some time next year."

 Let's look at how an embedded integration platform can benefit your sales cycle – giving you tools to close more deals and do it faster.
 With an embedded integration platform, you can: